Relative free splitting and free factor complexes I: Hyperbolicity: Hyperbolicity of relative free splitting complexes

 As alluded to earlier, Proposition~\ref{PropMMTranslation} may be regarded as a translation of the Coarse Lipschitz and Strong Contraction Axioms into a single statement regarding fold sequences and free splitting units.
 To state it we need one more definition.

-Given a fold sequence $S_0\mapsto\cdots\mapsto S_K$ and a free splitting $T$ in $\FS(\Gamma;\A)$, an \emph{augmented projection diagram over~$\A$ of depth $J$ from $T$ to $S_0\mapsto\cdots\mapsto S_K$} is a commutative diagram of free splittings and maps rel~$\A$ of the form shown in Figure~\ref{FigureAugProjDiagram} such that the sequence $T_J \mapsto \cdots \mapsto T_L$ is a fold sequence, and such that the two rectangles shown are combing rectangles; the diagram obtained by replacing that sequence with the composed foldable map $T_J \mapsto T_L$ is therefore an ordinary projection diagram as given in Definition~\ref{DefProjDiagram}.
-Also, any projection diagram as given in Definition~\ref{DefProjDiagram} can be converted into an augmented projection diagram by simply factoring the map $T_J \mapsto T$ as a fold sequence.
+Given a fold sequence $S_I\mapsto\cdots\mapsto S_K$ and a free splitting $T$ in $\FS(\Gamma;\A)$, an \emph{augmented projection diagram over~$\A$ of depth $J$ from $T$ to $S_I\mapsto\cdots\mapsto S_K$} is a commutative diagram of free splittings and maps rel~$\A$ of the form shown in Figure~\ref{FigureAugProjDiagram} such that each horizontal row is a foldable sequence, the subsequence $T_J \mapsto \cdots \mapsto T_L$ is a fold sequence, and the two rectangles shown are combing rectangles.
+The diagram obtained from Figure~\ref{FigureAugProjDiagram} by replacing the sequence $T_J \mapsto\cdots\mapsto T_L$ with the composed foldable map $T_J \mapsto T_L$ is therefore an ordinary projection diagram as given in Definition~\ref{DefProjDiagram}.
+Conversely, any projection diagram as given in Definition~\ref{DefProjDiagram} can be converted into an augmented projection diagram by simply factoring the map $T_J \mapsto T_L$ as a fold sequence.